 If you are moving permanently or plan to visit your property on a regular basis, you should try to get involved with the local community.
 To help with any homesickness you might experience, you could join a local group of ex-pats, with whom you can reminisce about your home country.
 You should also try to integrate with local people too, whether simply by making conversation with your neighbours or by joining a local club.
 A significant hurdle to overcome may be a language barrier.
 It is imperative that you try to learn the local language.
 This can start well before you move, whether you take a formal class at home or simply teach yourself using books or one of the many online resources now available, such as language apps, websites like Babbel, or more substantial software such as Rosetta Stone.
 Most people you meet abroad will be thrilled that you have made the effort to learn their language and these people will be crucial to helping you become fluent.
 Moreover, mixing with local people will ensure that you get to know local customs so that you can communicate in ways that won’t offend!

-Check out our guide on Moving Abroad for more great relocation tips from Send My Bag.
+Check out our guide to moving abroad for more great relocation tips from Send My Bag.
+If you are moving to the UK, you will want to read our advice on relocating to the UK.
 Want to move abroad but don't know where?
 Have a look at our Top Ten Reasons to Move to the USA and our Top Ten Reasons to Move to Australia.